ayushmaskey/ayushmaskey.github.io/projects/syslog-analysis.md

   - python
   - cluster
   - syslogs
-summary: Build a docker containers in cluster to analyze syslogs..
+summary: Build a docker containers in cluster to analyze syslogs.
 ---